preciofishbone/OmniaFx/docs/tutorials/first-extension/apply-localization/README.md

     //Omnia has provided common localization so try to reuse it as much as possible.
     @Localize(OmniaUxLocalizationNamespace) private omniaLoc: OmniaUxLocalization;

-    //Inject this localization service if you want to transorm localization key
+    //Inject this localization service if you want to transform localization key
     @Inject(LocalizationService) private localizationService: LocalizationService;

-    //Render it
     render(h){
         //two way to get the value: